S-0896

 Plain Language

-Chatbot providers must develop, implement, and maintain a written comprehensive data security program covering administrative, technical, and physical safeguards.
-The program must be proportionate to the volume and nature of personal data and chat logs the provider maintains.
-The written program must be made publicly available on the provider's website.
-This is both an operational requirement (implement and maintain) and a transparency requirement (publish on website).
+Chatbot providers must develop, implement, and maintain a written, comprehensive data security program with administrative, technical, and physical safeguards proportionate to the volume and nature of the personal data and chat logs they hold.
+The program must be publicly available on the provider's website.
+This is both a governance obligation (maintain a written program) and a transparency obligation (publish it publicly).
+The proportionality standard means the security measures must scale with the sensitivity and volume of data processed.

 Statutory Text